huyisme-005/LaMusique/README.md

 ### **1. Crucial Step for AI and Firebase Functionality: Environment Variables**

-For the AI features (Genkit/Gemini) and Firebase features (Authentication) to work, you **MUST** have valid API keys and configuration.
+For the AI features (Genkit/Gemini) and Firebase Authentication to work, you **MUST** have valid API keys and configuration.

 **A. For Genkit AI Features (Lyrics Generation, Melody Composition, etc.):**
 *   **`GOOGLE_API_KEY`**: You need a Google API key enabled for the "Generative Language API" (which provides access to Gemini models).